MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-modern-usage-metrics.md

     ![Screenshot showing a new step, Refresh a dataset.](media/service-modern-usage-metrics/power-automate-refresh-dataset.png)

-1. Let the the flow run once, then switch off the flow.
+1. Let the flow run once, then switch off the flow.

 ### Delete the dataset